 Assessing your network infrastructure

-Assessing your network infrastructure involves reviewing your hardware, software, and security controls to identify vulnerabilities and misconfigurations that may expose your organisation to cyber attacks.
+Assessing your network infrastructure involves reviewing your hardware, software, and security controls to identify vulnerabilities and misconfigurations that may expose your organization to cyber attacks.
 This may include checking your firewalls, routers, switches, and endpoint devices to ensure that they are up-to-date and secure.

 Evaluating your incident response plan